How to Clear a Plumbing Vent

 Possible issues associated with plumbing vents

-Occasionally, blockages may prevent your plumbing vent from being able to effectively operate.
+Occasionally, blockages may prevent your plumbing vent from being able to operate effectively.

 While a small blockage may seem trivial, it can hinder the performance of your entire plumbing system very quickly.
-When a blockage in the plumbing vent occurs, it builds negative pressure in your home’s pipes.
+When an obstruction in the plumbing vent occurs, it builds negative pressure in your home’s pipes.
 This leads to water flow being interrupted frequently.

 If the issue of water blockage continues and isn’t corrected, sediment will begin to form and damage your home’s pipes, leading to a much more expensive repair down the road.

 But how do you know if you have a plumbing vent blockage?